aws-samples/aws-scalable-big-blue-button-example/README.md

 ## Custom scripts

 During the deployment the EC2 instances will be bootstrapped using UserData.
-To orchestrate the turn and Big Blue Button servers we will deploy some custom scripts helping to glue the components of the system

 - route53-handler [systemd service](./scripts/route53-handler.service) and [script](./scripts/route53-handler.sh)
     *deployed to the application and turn server instances creates dynamic records in your hosted zone (Route53) on boot/bootstrap of an instance and removes the record from the hosted zone. <br>